 For Great Classic Shows in the City of Light

 Ah, the traditional Paris cabaret.
 A show that has little to do with contemporary Parisian culture and everything to do with nostalgia, a good heaping of kitschy fun and a love for longstanding erotic codes.
 You won't, admittedly, find many Parisians lined up to catch a show at one of these places.
-But if you're hankering for French can-cans, Vegas-style glitz and lots of skin, these top traditional Paris cabarets will provide delicious cliches up to your elbows-- for a hefty price, of course.
-There are plenty of more subdued, serious or arty cabaret-theatres in Paris, too, but we're focusing on the classics here.
-Click through for the most legendary among these.Continue to 2 of 7 below.
+But if you're hankering for French cancans, Vegas-style glitz and lots of skin, these top traditional Paris cabarets will provide delicious cliches up to your elbows-- for a hefty price, of course.
+There are plenty of more subdued, serious or arty cabaret-theatres in Paris, too, but the following are all cabaret classics.

 For romantics, no visit to the city of lights would be complete without a night at the original Moulin Rouge cabaret in Paris.
 Built in 1889, the club was the essence of a bohemian, Belle Epoque Paris, where artists converged to produce and attend colorful and avant-garde performances.
 The Moulin Rouge in Paris has inspired scores of Hollywood homages, the most recent being director Baz Luhrmann's 2001 glitz fest starring Nicole Kidman.
 It also provided inspiration for 19th-century painter Toulouse Lautrec, whose portraits of Moulin Rouge performers are today housed in Paris’ Musee d’Orsay.

 Lido: A Very Adult Classic Cabaret on the Champs-Elysées